 4.3 Permits, Licences, Leases and Casual Hire

 Council may grant a lease or licence for the whole or any part of the land.
-Casual hire may be arranged by contacting the Council on 8397 7444.
+Casual hire of the reserve and community buildings may be arranged by contacting Council on 8397 7444 or via the website.